tsvikas/hebrew-numbers/README.md

 pip install hebrew-numbers
 ```

+## Usage

-and import the package in your code:
+Import the package in your code:

 ```python
 import hebrew_numbers